 This volume comprises the official record book of the Abyssian Church in Portland, and encompasses meeting minutes, ecclesiastical council results, admissions, member lists, baptisms, deaths, a chronicle of liturgical events, and copies of correspondence.
-In the beginning of the volume the committee states their intention to adopt the covenant of the Second Church in Portland, with which they were already familiar having previously been members of that church.
-The volume's meeting minutes contain a prohibition against "dancing theaters and sirkices".
+In the beginning of the volume the committee states their intention to adopt the covenant of the Second Church in Portland, with which they were already familiar, having previously been members of that church.
+The volume's meeting minutes notably contain a prohibition against "dancing theaters and sirkices [sic]".

-This bound volume of records was kept by the Abyssinian Religious Society of Portland, overlapping chronologically with the records of the Abyssinian Church itself.
+This bound volume of records was kept by the Abyssinian Religious Society of Portland, overlapping chronologically with the records of the Church.
 It consists of meeting minutes and financial records, including an inserted folder of notes detailing outgoing and incoming payments.

 These digital resources have been made possible in part by the Council on Library and Information Resources, through a Digitizing Hidden Collections grant.